cboyda/Export2Dataflow/README.md

 [LinkedIn](https://www.linkedin.com/in/julian-kaiser-5b849519a/)

 ## FAQ
+### Creates Fabric Gen 1 Dataflow
+This does not create a gen 2 dataflow, and only allows .json export.
+A gen 2 dataflow can only import from a power query template at this time.
+Unfortunately this solution is not useful with the latest Fabric verion as of Nov 2024.
 ### The Document model button does not appear in Power BI Desktop
 There are a few things that can cause this issue.
 There are a few things you can check up front: